jmontemayorm/Raspberry_TimeMachine_NAS/README.md

 For the moment, this guide does not take into account the setup of a RAID configuration, but might do so in the future.

+**Important note:** I do not recommend this setup for your regular backups (at least not with the Pi's WiFi).

 #### Software Used
 * [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/) (Released: 2020-02-13)
 * [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)